xHagane/MapAssist/README.md

 Feel free to contribute a pull request with new features or fixes, the code is under GPL so make sure to please follow the license.

-**Donations**: BTC: 361pk9AHfTpWY2xVyrHgMGHsHEavDWb872 -- This goes directly to `misterokaygo` who will also support you on Discord (look for him in Discord) for being apart of the donaters club.
-There are some precompiled builds with tweaked settings and the feeling of giving back to me for my time spent creating this.
-Donations do not imply any kind of sale of product, or warranty and are completely optional.
-Thank you to the people who have donated.

 **Suggestions/Roadmap**
 - [x] Better class/variable/file names
 - [x] Seperation of concerns for data / form